kismetwireless/kismet/docs/howto/pineapple-tetra.md

 1. Enter OpenWRT configuration again:  `make menuconfig`
 2. Navigate to 'Network'
-3. Scroll all the way down to 'kismet-new', it will be several screens down.
+3. Scroll all the way down to 'kismet-tetra', it will be several screens down.
-4. Enable kismet-new as a *module*.
+4. Enable kismet-tetra as a *module*.
 Hit 'm' to do so.
 5. Exit, saving when prompted to.

 ## Compile OpenWRT